DoubleAITeam/DueD8/README.md

 Assignments are aggregated across all active courses and filtered to the next 14 days.
 Calendar events are requested once for the same 14 day window.

+## Assignment actions and generation behavior
+- The assignment detail view shows two primary actions: **Generate completed assignment** and **Generate guide**.
+- A backend-only classifier marks assignment context as `instructions_only` or `solvable_assignment`.
+When the former is detected the completed-assignment button is disabled with a tooltip and a neutral inline note encourages students to use the guide.
+- Completed assignment generation streams progress, allows cancel/resume, mirrors the original numbering, and defaults to Times New Roman 12pt double spacing when no styles are detected.
+A banner reminds students to add citations whenever sources are missing.
+- Each run produces a DOCX download (framed as a Google Doc export) and a PDF download with links back to the Canvas assignment and referenced attachments.
+- Study guides remain available independently of the completed document and reuse the Study Coach layout.

 ## Troubleshooting
 - **401 Unauthorized**: The token is expired or scoped incorrectly.
 Generate a fresh token and connect again.
 Saved invalid tokens are cleared automatically after a failed validation.